MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### OnPrepareToExitRegionFailed

-Raised when the browser has failed to a handle a previous `DualEnginePrepareToExitRegion` call.
+Raised when the browser has failed to a handle a previous IDualEngine20Browser::DualEnginePrepareToExitRegion() call.

 > public HRESULT [OnPrepareToExitRegionFailed](#onpreparetoexitregionfailed)()

 #### OnReadyToExitRegion

-Raised when the browser has successfully handled a previous `DualEnginePrepareToExitRegion` call.
+Raised when the browser has successfully handled a previous IDualEngine20Browser::DualEnginePrepareToExitRegion() call.

 > public HRESULT [OnReadyToExitRegion](#onreadytoexitregion)(REFGUID guidClonedTabId, ULONG ulCurrentEntryId, VisibleListUpdateEntry * pVisibleListEntriesComplete, int cVisibleListEntriesComplete)

+#### Parameters
+* `guidClonedTabId` The GUID of the tab recovery data file backing the exited region.

+* `ulCurrentEntryId` The travel log entry id for the page that raised this event.

+* `pVisibleListEntriesComplete` A list containing the new travel log entries since the last update.

+* `cVisibleListEntriesComplete` The number of items in `pVisibleListEntriesComplete`

 #### OnTabCrashed